ankit-suman-07/tax-calculator/README.md

 ```

 ## Deployed at: [Link](https://tax-calulator.netlify.app/)

-- This project has been made HTML, CSS and JavaScript.
-- All the requirements have been fulfilled
-- Entire code is present here on GitHub.
-- Deployment has been done using Continuous Deployment through github repository so any change in the code here will directly reflect on the actual live website.
-- Deployed using netlify.com

 ## Features
 - Calculates tax based on the input for gross income, extra income and deductions.